Dirichlet problems associated to abstract nonlocal space-time differential operators: Introduction

 \subsection{Contributions}

-The main contribution of this work is the following definition of the solution to~\eqref{eq:natural-Dirichlet-abstract} for $s \in (0,\infty) \setminus \N$ and bounded continuous $g$:

-where $\Gamma$ denotes the gamma function and $s = \lfloor s \rfloor + \{s\}$ for $\lfloor s \rfloor \in \N_0$ and ${\{s\} \in (0,1)}$; see Definition~\ref{def:mildsol-Dirichlet}.
-Although the motivation of this definition, given by Theorem~\ref{thm:extension}, relies on the uniform exponential stability of $(S(t))_{t\ge0}$, the resulting formula is meaningful under the more general standing assumption that $(S(t))_{t\ge0}$ is uniformly bounded.
+The main contribution of this work is the introduction and motivation of~\eqref{eq:mildsol-Dirichlet} as the definition of the mild solution to~\eqref{eq:natural-Dirichlet-abstract} for $s \in (0,\infty) \setminus \N$ and bounded continuous $g$, rigorously formulated in Definition~\ref{def:mildsol-Dirichlet}.
+This definition is motivated by Theorem~\ref{thm:Lp-implies-mild}, which shows that \emph{$L^p$-solutions} to~\eqref{eq:natural-Dirichlet-abstract} satisfy~\eqref{eq:mildsol-Dirichlet} under certain natural conditions.
+Although its proof relies on the uniform exponential stability of $(S(t))_{t\ge0}$, the resulting formula is well-defined under the more general assumption that $(S(t))_{t\ge0}$ is uniformly bounded.
 In particular, this includes the case $A = 0$, meaning that~\eqref{eq:mildsol-Dirichlet} with $S(\,\cdot\,) \equiv \id_X$ can be viewed as a solution to the Dirichlet problem associated to the fractional time derivative $\partial_t^s$.
-Likewise, if $(S(t))_{t\ge0}$ is uniformly exponentially stable, then the integral in~\eqref{eq:mildsol-Dirichlet} also converges for $\{s\} = 0$, so that~\eqref{eq:mildsol-Dirichlet} remains meaningful for integers $s = n \in \N$ and reduces to the known integer-order solution formula (see Section~\ref{subsec:integer-ACP} of Appendix~\ref{app:1st-order-ACP}):
+Likewise, if $(S(t))_{t\ge0}$ is uniformly exponentially stable, then the integral in~\eqref{eq:mildsol-Dirichlet} also converges for $\{s\} = 0$, so that~\eqref{eq:mildsol-Dirichlet} remains meaningful for integers $s = n \in \N$ and reduces to the integer-order solution formula: